myisamchk(1) - phpMan

 are running myisamchk.
 The most effective means of doing so is to

-shut down the MySQL server while running myisamchk, or to lock all
+shut down the MariaDB server while running myisamchk, or to lock

 Otherwise, when you run myisamchk, it may display the following